ppy/osu-web/README.md

 Note that while we already have certain standards in place, nothing is set in stone.
 If you have an issue with the way code is structured; with any libraries we are using; with any processes involved with contributing, *please* bring it up.
 I welcome all feedback so we can make contributing to this project as pain-free as possible.

+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for information about the code standards we expect from pull requests.

 Seeking Help
 ------------